NonstickAtom972/Grammer2/docs/readme.md

 :Stop
 ```
 # Thanks
-I have to give special thanks to Yeongjin Nam for his work on writing a
+I have to give special thanks to Yeongjin Nam for their work on writing a
-better tutorial for Grammer and as well Louis Becquey (persalteas) for his work on
+better tutorial for Grammer and as well Louis Becquey (persalteas) for their work on
 writing a french readme/tutorial.
 Both of them have also made many valuable
 suggestions that have helped make Grammer what it is right now.
 Thanks much!
+Thanks to GModder for the suggestions and (many) bug reports that I would not have found otherwise!

 I also thank Hans Burch for reconstructing Grammer 2 after I lost my work.
 It must have been a tremendous amount of effort and tedium, and I greatly appreciate it.
 They've continued to provide valuable feedback about bugs and it has been extremely helpful.